 Torso Size and Length – Travel Backpacks have a torso measurement to help you find one that will have the most comfortable fit.
 Men’s and women’s packs are different.
 Generally, women have a shorter torso than men, so women’s travel backpacks have less distance between the shoulder straps and hip belt.

-Shoulder Straps and Hip Belt Comfort – You’ll want to look for padded and comfortable shoulder and hip straps that can be further customized to your shape and size.
+Shoulder Straps and Hip Belt Comfort – You’ll want to look for padded and comfortable shoulder and hip straps that can be further customised to your shape and size.
 Women-specific travel backpacks have curved shoulder straps and a sternum strap designed to better fit female chests.
 The shoulder straps are often set a little closer together since women tend to have narrow shoulders and neck.

 Don’t underestimate the importance of a comfortable hip belt.
-This is what helps take weight off of your shoulder so you can walk, hike, and climb comfortably, even with 35+ pounds, not that you’ll be carrying that much like a minimalist traveler 😉
+This is what helps take weight off of your shoulder so you can walk, hike, and climb comfortably, even with 35+ pounds, not that you’ll be carrying that much like a minimalist traveller 😉

 Finally, if you are investing in an urban travel bag, test out how the straps stow-away, as pictured below.
+Personally, I would avoid rolling luggage unless you really do struggle with carrying your pack as it just adds extra weight.

 Materials and Durability